 I did a deep dive into plant-based proteins and came up with an incredibly simple yet amazing formula for homemade protein powder.
-For the past two years, I turned my recipe into a product you could buy called Protein Smoothie Boost.
+For the past two years, I turned my recipe into a product you could buy called homemade protein powder.
 I sold 15,000 containers of this powder and got rave reviews.
 I know it’s not just me that loves it.

 Due to rising manufacturing and shipping costs for small businesses, I had to close down shop.
 I want my plant-based protein powder to live on and help others, so I’m sharing the actual recipe here that I used to get started with my formulation and continue to use myself:

 - Hemp protein: Yes, this is the same hemp that comes from the cannabis plant.
 And it does not have psychedelic side effects.
 Instead, it is a superfood that can easily be sustainably farmed and is a complete protein source (meaning it contains all nine essential amino acids we need in our diet to build muscle).
 Not all hemp protein powders have the same nutritional breakdown or flavor.
 My favorite brand to use in this recipe is Just Hemp + Fiber Powder.

 While hemp is part of the same plant family as marijuana, it contains no THC and therefore does not have any mind-altering effects.

 - Chia seeds: This ancient seed has been used for centuries to regulate blood sugar, promote heart health and provides several antioxidants.
 Plus, it’s high in fiber and tasteless, making it a great addition to your favorite smoothie.
 I also use chia seeds in my chocolate chia pudding for a truly filling snack.

 - Flaxseed: just like its seed friends above, flaxseed provides both protein and healthy fat as well as thiamine, which is a B vitamin responsible for metabolizing energy.